Mitigation, Preparedness & Response

 From: WMO/GWP 2018 (not yet published)

-The list below provides some examples of drought preparedness, response and recovery measures that could be included in a National Drought Policy or Plan.
-The compilation is not exhaustive and should be adapted to local needs as well as integrated with community knowledge.
-(Source: M Bazza, FAO)
+The UNCCD Drought Tool Box offers a collection of Mitigation Strategies and Technologies.
+Additionally, the list below provides some examples of drought preparedness, response and recovery measures that could be included in a National Drought Policy or Plan.
+The compilation is not exhaustive and should be adapted to local needs as well as integrated with community knowledge (Source: M Bazza, FAO).

 Enhancing supply |